What is the purpose of this Communications Guide?

 - They increase the size of your sent box

 Out of Office

 An auto reply indicating your status and return date should be set up when you will be out of your office.
 For two or more business days and not checking email.
 Remember to turn the auto reply off when you return.
 (The same is true for voice mail.)

 Email and accessibility

 Even when you know your intended recipients, you may be unaware of their accessibility needs.
-The recipient should have total control over how they read the message and be able to apply character size, font or color settings of their own to make the message more readable for them.
-Any documents that are attached (or linked to in HTML mail) need to be fully accessible (including to auto text readers), through the use of appropriate headings and styles in both Word and PDF.
+The recipient should have total control over how they read the message.
+To be able to apply character size, font or color settings of their own to make the message more readable for them.
+Any documents that are attached (or linked to in HTML mail) need to be fully accessible (including to auto text readers).
+Through the use of appropriate headings and styles in both Word and PDF.